Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: RMFR2 - Category: Composition - No Resource Wrapper Modules

-A module **MUST** add value by including additional features on top of the primary resource.
-For example a module to create a Resource Group adds little value and therefore should not be created as a Resource Module as explained in RMFR3
+A resource module **MUST** add value by including additional features on top of the primary resource.
+For example a module to create a Resource Group adds little value and therefore should not be created as a Resource Module as explained in RMFR3.

 <br>